CircleSD/active_manageable/README.md

 ## Create Method

 The `create` method has an `attributes` keyword argument.
 The `attributes` argument is for an `ActionController::Parameters` or hash of attribute names and values to use when building the record.
-The method builds a record; performs authorization for the current user, method and record using the configuration library; attempts to save the record and returns the save result.
+The method builds a record; performs authorization for the current user, method and record using the configuration library; invokes a block (if provided) and attempts to save the record within a transaction; and returns the save result.
 The record is also accessible via the `object` attribute.

 ```ruby
 manager.create(attributes: {name: "Substance", genre: "electronic", published_at: Date.current})